make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 **Follow the Instructions given below**
 - All steps are given with screenshot for each stage.
-- Please follow instruction stepwise carefully
+- Please follow instruction stepwise carefully.

-1. First we will resize the default size of swap memory for Jetson Nano
+1. First we will resize the default size of swap memory for Jetson Nano.
-2. Then we will intrease/enlarge the swap space
+2. Then we will intrease/enlarge the swap space.

 ## 1. Resize the Swap Memory